Swanson-Hysell-Group/SAM_Header/README.md

 # .SAM file creation in Python

 This repository contains Python code that takes paleomagnetic core orientation data from a .csv template and converts into the .sam format.
-This file format is used by the RAPID paleomag software (http://sourceforge.net/projects/paleomag/) that is used to generate paleomagnetic and rock magnetic data with 2G Enterprise superconducting rock magnetometers.
+This file format is used by the RAPID paleomag software (http://sourceforge.net/projects/paleomag/) to generate paleomagnetic and rock magnetic data with 2G Enterprise superconducting rock magnetometers.

 ## How to use the code:

 - Download the [zip of this repository](https://github.com/Swanson-Hysell-Group/SAM_Header/archive/master.zip)
 - Enter data into the spreadsheet template (sam_sample_template.xlsx or sam_sample_template.csv) and then save as a csv.
 - Navigate into the folder with the program and template.
 Run the python script mk_sam_file.py using command line specifying use of the .csv file you have saved:
 ```bash
 ~/$ python mk_sam_file.py site.csv [optional - output_path]